Volimidia: Late Bronze Age

 A total of 35 Late Bronze Age tombs are known at Volimidia; they are divided into five clustered groups, each about 100 m apart.
 The clusters are mostly named after the owners of the properties on which they were found.
-(Note: The exception, Kephalovryso, is the name of a part of the village that contains several springs.)
+(Note: The exception, Kephalovryso (literally meaning 'headwater', is the name of a part of the village that contains several springs.)
 The largest is the Angelopoulos cluster, with eleven tombs; the Tsoulea–Voria and Kefalovryso clusters have seven each, while the Koronios group has six and the Mastoraki plot one.

 The earliest tomb at the site is numbered as Kefalovryso 1: the pottery in this tomb dates to the Middle Helladic III period (c.
 1700), and the grave is a rectangular pit similar in form to a shaft grave.
 It was cut into an existing natural cavity, and both larger and more richly filled with offerings than earlier known burials.
 It may originally have been covered with a burial-mound (tumulus).
 This tomb appears to have formed the nucleus of the earliest cemetery at the site; among the earliest chamber tombs are Kefalovryso 5 and 6, both immediately adjacent to it.
 Marinatos claimed to have identified other graves of a type intermediate between a pit and a shaft grave, dating to the Middle Helladic period (c.
 2000), at the site, though only Kefalovryso 1 could be excavated as the others lay beneath the modern road.
 (Note: Marinatos 1964.
 For the absolute dates, see Shelmerdine 2008.)

 The remaining tombs are usually identified as chamber tombs, though they share some characteristics with the usually more monumentalised tholos tombs, which began to be constructed in Messenia at the end of the Middle Helladic period.
 These features include a rounded (rather than square) chamber and a domed (rather than sloped) roof; Carla Antonaccio suggests that the Volimidia tombs may more accurately be categorised as small tholos tombs.
 Spyros Iakovidis, who worked on Marinatos's excavations and drew the plans of the tombs, suggested that they were made in imitation of tholos tombs.
 Marinatos, in contrast, considered the Volimidia tombs to be the origin of the circular chamber shape, and to have predated the construction of tholos tombs.
 (Note: Tholos tombs are generally considered to have originated at the end of the Middle Helladic period, before the earliest known evidence for the use of chamber tombs at Volimidia.)